adi25r/LatentSeas/README.md

 The backend provides a RESTful API:

-- `GET /pointmap` - Get 3D coordinates of all features
+- `GET /pointmap` - Feature positions, the KDE heightmap, and the labels you have earned
 - `POST /probe` - Analyze a sentence and get activated features
   ```json
   {"sentence": "Hello world", "threshold": 1.0}